Chapter 5 “How it works”

 It became clear that my mistake was seeking a sense of wholeness through alcohol.
 People were sharing in meetings that recovery was an inside job.
-I was now faced with the challenge of seeking wholeness from the inside out and not from the outside in.
+I was now challenged to seek wholeness from the inside out and not from the outside in.
 The only solution I had never explored was spirituality.

 This admission set me on a path of discovery.
 What could spirituality come to mean to someone who didn’t believe in a supreme being?
-Thus began a long, winding and fascinating journey towards a non-God-centered spiritual awakening.
-After many years in the program, despite the ‘God’ word, in pertinent idea C, I accepted all three
+Thus began a long, winding, fascinating journey towards a non-God-centered spiritual awakening.
+After many years in the program, despite the ‘God’ word, in Pertinent idea C, I accepted all three

 One relapse after another convinced me beyond any shadow of a doubt:

-a) I was an alcoholic that could not manage his own life, either drunk or sober.
+a) I was an alcoholic who could not manage his own life, either drunk or sober.

 b) I could no longer deny that staying sober on my own human power was impossible.